backref/graphql-to-json-schema/README.md

 Transform a GraphQL Schema introspection file to a valid JSON Schema.

 This package adds support for decorators improving the utility of GraphQL schema as an IDL for everything.
+The end goal is simple code generation without having to write directives.

 ## Decorators

 Decorators, aka annotations or attributes in other languages, allows metadata to be attached to GraphQL schema entities.
-The decorator metadata appear as properties in the resulting JSON schema.
-Decorator metadata can be used for validations, ACL roles, code generation, form generation ...
+Decorators emit metadata in the resulting JSON schema.
+Nothing more.
+No plugin, declaration or registration is required.

 The syntax is simple